louismartin/http-monitor/README.md

     Write a test for the alerting logic

-    Explain how youíd improve on this application design
+    Explain how you‚Äôd improve on this application design